aspuru-guzik-group/GA/README.md

 python ./core_GA.py
 ```

-The following settings can be used (found at the end of the file):
+The following settings can be used (found at the end of the file 'core_GA.py'):
 - num_generations: Number of generations to run the GA
 - generation_size: Molecular population size encountered in each generation
 - starting_selfies: Initial population of molecules